dankamongmen/notcurses/doc/man/man3/notcurses_reel.3.md

 the focused tablet, and at least one other tablet remains, some tablet receives the focus.

+Calling functions which change the reel, including **ncreel_next**, **ncreel_prev**, **ncreel_del**, and **ncreel_add**, implicitly calls **ncreel_redraw**.
+This behavior **must not be relied upon**, as it is likely to go away.

+## LAYOUT

+When the user invokes **ncreel_redraw**, Notcurses can't assume it knows the size of any tablets--one or more might have changed since the last draw.
+Only after a callback does **ncreel_redraw** know how many rows a tablet will occupy.

+A redraw operation starts with the focused tablet.
+Its callback is invoked with a plane as large as the reel, i.e. the focused tablet can occupy the entire reel, to the exclusion of any other tablets.
+The focused tablet will be kept where it was, if possible; growth might force it to move.
+There is now one tablet locked into place, and zero, one, or two areas of empty space.
+Tablets are successively lain out in these spaces until the reel is filled.

+In general, if the reel is not full, tablets will be drawn towards the top, but this ought not be relied on.

+## THE TABLET CALLBACK

+The tablet callback (of type **tabletcb**) is called with an **ncplane** and a **bool**.
+The callback function ought not rely on the absolute position of the plane, as it might be moved.
+The **bool** indicates whether the plane ought be filled in from the bottom, or from the top (this is only meaningful if the plane is insufficiently large to contain all the tablet's available data).
+The callback ought not resize the plane (it will be resized following return).
+The callback must return the number of rows used (it is perfectly valid to use zero rows), or a negative number if there was an error.

+Returning more rows than the plane has available is an error.

 # RETURN VALUES

+**ncreel_focused**, **ncreel_prev**, and **ncreel_next** all return the focused
+tablet, unless no tablets exist, in which case they return **NULL**.

+**ncreel_add** returns the newly-added **nctablet**.

+## BUGS

+I can't decide whether to require the user to explicitly call **ncreel_redraw**.
+Doing so means changes can be batched up without a redraw, but it also makes things more complicated for both me and the user.

 # SEE ALSO